Abortion in Illinois

-Abortion in Illinois is legal.
+Abortion in Illinois is legal throughout pregnancy, but restricted post-viability to cases where it is necessary for the life or health of the patient.
 Laws about abortion dated to the early 1800s in Illinois; the first criminal penalties related to abortion were imposed in 1827, and abortion itself became illegal in 1867.
 As hospitals set up barriers in the 1950s, the number of therapeutic abortions declined.
 Following Roe v.
 Wade in 1973, Illinois passed a number of restrictions on abortion, many of which have subsequently been repealed.
 Illinois updated its existing abortion laws in June 2019.
-The state has seen a decline in the number of abortion clinics over the years, going from 58 in 1982 to 47 in 1992 to 24 in 2014.
+The state has seen a decline in the number of abortion clinics over the years, going from 58 in 1982 to 47 in 1992 to 24 in 2014, but an increase in abortions.

 A 2014 poll of people in Illinois in 2014 found 56% believed that abortion should be legal in all or most cases.
 That same year, 38,472 abortion procedures took place in the state, 8.2% by out of state residents.
 Publicly funded abortions for poor women came from a mix of state and federal resources.
-Abortion rights activism has been present in the state for many years, with Abortion Counseling Service of the Chicago Women's Liberation Union created in the early 1960s, helping around 12,000 women get abortions between 1969 and 1973.
-Protests have also taken place, including a #StoptheBans march in Chicago in May 2019.
-Several anti-abortion rights organizations are also based in Illinois, including Illinois Family Institute (IFI) and the Eagle Trust Fund founded by Phyllis Schlafly.
 All state statutes placing some restrictions on abortion were later repealed in June 2019.
+The 2023 American Values Atlas reported that, in their most recent survey, 68% of Illinoisans said that abortion should be legal in all or most cases.